St Helen's Basilica

 St Helen's Basilica (Il-Bażilika ta' Sant' Elena) is an 18th-century Roman Catholic church situated in Birkirkara, Malta.
 It is built on the baroque design by Salvu Borg and built by Mason Domenico Cachia.
-The design was inspired, and is similar, to the Mdina Cathedral by Lorenzo Gafa.
+The design was inspired by, and is similar to, the Mdina Cathedral by Lorenzo Gafa.
 It was built to replace the role of the main old Parish Church of St. Mary (still parish church of the area) that was damaged in the 1856 earthquake.
 It eventually became the Collegiate Church and then a Minor Basilica.
 The current parish archpriest is Mons Louis Suban.

 History

-Birkirkara is one of the 12 Maltese parishes which existed in 1436 (close to the site of Ta' Ċieda Tower in modern San Ġwann) the year of the Rollo drawn up by the bishop of Malta, Senatore Mello.
+Birkirkara is one of the 12 Maltese parishes which existed in 1436 (close to the site of Ta' Ċieda Tower in modern San Ġwann), the year of the Rollo drawn up by the bishop of Malta, Senatore Mello.